 The three restaurants are located on First Street and Merrill Road in Pittsfield and on Pittsfield Road (Route 7) in Lenox.

-Attorney Peter Puciloski of Great Barrington, who represents TD Banknorth, said the bank would be willing to cancel the foreclosure auction if the private sale generates
+Attorney Peter Puciloski of Great Barrington, who represents TD Banknorth, said the bank would be willing to cancel the foreclosure auction if the private sale generates enough money to satisfy the debt on the note.

 "If the purchase amount is sufficient to pay off the mortgage principal plus accrued interest, plus the auction fee and lawyers fees, the bank would be made whole and would go away," Puciloski said.